Bryan Caraway: Personal life

 Caraway, after a five-year relationship, became engaged to Abbey Garrabrandts in March 2021 in Mexico.
 They have a daughter born January 22, 2022.

 Caraway previously dated former UFC fighter Miesha Tate.
 They had been together since attending Central Washington University.
-In 2014, Bryan Caraway was credited with saving the life of his mother, Chris Caraway, when the latter suffered an asthma attack while scuba diving.
+In 2014, Tate was credited with saving the life of Caraway's mother, Chris Caraway, when the latter suffered an asthma attack while scuba diving.

-In February 2021, Caraway and Tate began a legal battle over assets acquired during their 10 year relationship.
-Polaris RZR ATV that he allegedly stole back from his ex-girlfriend Miesha Tate after she first stole the ATV from his residence.

 Caraway is featured in the award-winning mixed martial arts documentary Fight Life.
 Released in 2013, the film is directed by indie filmmaker James Z. Feng and produced by RiLL Films.

+Legal issues

+In February 2021, Caraway and Tate began a legal battle over assets acquired during their 10 year relationship, including a Polaris RZR ATV that he allegedly stole back from his ex-girlfriend, former UFC Women's Bantamweight Chamipion Miesha Tate, after she first stole the ATV from his residence.
+Caraway reached out to the criminal investigations unit after he was appeared in the “most wanted list” to schedule an arraignment hearing but he failed to appear at a pre-trial conference hearing in Washington state.